 Self and other focus

-The measures used were the same as Study 3, but the second-item for self-focus was changed to “to what extent did Jeff donate to make himself feel better?”
-(1 = Not at all, 7 = Very much; α = .XX), and the only change in the other focus was that we modified it so that it referred to ‘Jeff’ rather than to ‘the person’.
+The measures used were the same as Study 3, except for the other focus measure which was modified so that it referred to ‘Jeff’ rather than to ‘the person’.

 Deviations

 We made a few adjustments with reference to the original study design and summarized those in Table 6.